 Move away from the usual definition of agile and create your elegant legacy with the necessary commitment and changes.

 - Having a dedicated team with constant support: Even the best piece of code or method can be changed so that units must be accessible to continually try and get the best out of how they operate.
-This is why the CloudShore solution provides you an excellent way for businesses to leverage the power of skilled talent and constant support.
-Getting a dedicated team is tough when you exclude the cloudshoring task and expecting a cost-effective way for consistent expert support.
+This is why the CloudShore solution provides you with an excellent way for businesses to leverage the power of skilled talent and constant support.
+Getting a dedicated team is tough when you exclude the cloudshoring task and expect a cost-effective way for consistent expert support.

 - Democratizing the decision-making: There’s a need for fast feedback loops, as discussed above.
 This means everyone should be able to share their views without fear of being rejected or judged.
 There’s no bad idea since it can inspire further analysis that will lead you to a solution.
 Work-sharing is one way to be agile, and this comes with the cost of allowing responsible individuals with the power of decision-making.
 People have to be sure that regardless of what they say and what decision they take on a small scale, there will be no review time against them – only feedbacks for improvement.

-- Encouraging the question-culture: Firstly, agile businesses prioritize people than anything else, and that’s why they must able to check how they and the broader organization operate continually.
+- Encouraging the question-culture: Firstly, agile businesses prioritize people over anything else, and that’s why they must be able to check how they and the broader organization operate continually.
 There’s a reason why agile businesses function smoothly.
 Know the better options and let people question the authority freely.
 Also, it should not be the formula for changing job roles or redefining job descriptions.
 Instead, encourage your team to go back to original goals and ask yourself if

 existing approaches are the right way to accomplish it.